Composting 101

 The resulting material is called “finished compost” or “humus,” an important component of healthy soil.
 Humus that results from composting adds nutrients to the soil that can increase the health of your plants and help save money ordinarily spent on fertilizers.

 Vermicomposting is simply using worms to compost food scraps.
 The best kind of worms to use is Eisenia Fetida (aka “Red Wigglers”).
 These worms are incredible eaters of food scraps!
 They eat half their own weight every day, so even a small bin of red worms will produce several pounds of all-natural, chemical-free fertilizer to mix into potting soil or garden mulch.
-These worms can be easily obtained by purchasing from local suppliers such as Armstrong Garden Center or McCrawls.

 To learn more information about composting, attend a free compost workshop hosted by the City of Long Beach.
-Classes are available in English and Spanish and discounted composting bins are available for purchase.
+Classes are available in English and Spanish, and discounted composting bins are available for purchase.

 Download our guides to vermicomposting and backyard composting at home: